-- 9. Grantee assures Agency that if it is required to formulate an Equal Employment Opportunity Program in accordance with 28 C.F.R. §§ 42.301 et seq. it will submit a certification to Agency that a current program is on file. - and practices acceptable to Agency, and books, records, documents and other evidence which sufficiently, accurately and properly reflect all direct and indirect expenditures and all interest or other income earned as the result of funds provided pursuant to this Contract.
+9. Grantee assures Agency that if it is required to formulate an Equal Employment Opportunity Program in accordance with 28 C.F.R. §§ 42.301 et seq. it will submit a certification to Agency that a current program is on file.

+10. Grantee shall maintain accounting procedures and practices acceptable to Agency, and books, records, documents and other evidence which sufficiently, accurately and properly reflect all direct and indirect expenditures and all interest or other income earned as the result of funds provided pursuant to this Contract.
 Grantee shall ensure that its own books, records, and documents are available for inspection, reviews or audits at all reasonable times by Agency or the United States Department of Justice.
-In addition, Grantee shall prepare and submit to the Agency reports in such form and at such times as Agency or the Office on Violence Against Women may require.
-Grantee shall submit quarterly financial reports fifteen (15) calendar days after the end of each calendar quarter.
-Grantee shall submit monthly request for funds and cash balance reports fifteen (15) calendar days after the end of each month.
+In addition, Grantee shall prepare and submit to the Agency reports in such form and at such times as Agency or the Office on Violence Against Women may Grantee shall submit quarterly financial reports require.
+(15) calendar days after the end of each calendar fifteen Grantee shall submit monthly request for funds and quarter. cash balance reports fifteen (15) calendar days after the end of each month.
 The final fiscal reports must be received by Agency within sixty (60) days after the date this Contract terminates or unless mandated earlier by Agency.
-Records and financial accounts shall be retained by the Grantee and shall be accessible to Agency and the United States Department of Justice for at least three years after Agency's grant with the Office on Violence Against Women is closed.
+Records and financial Grantee and shall be accounts shall be retained by the accessible to Agency and the United States Department of Justice for at least three years after Agency's grant with the Office on Violence Against Women is closed.

-- 11. The final drawdown for funds must be received by Agency within thirty (30) days after the date this Contract terminates. - 12.
-Any funds provided to Grantee under this Contract which are unencumbered on the date this Contract terminates shall be returned to Agency; all funds provided under this Contract which are encumbered but not disbursed within sixty (60) days after this Contract terminates shall be returned to Agency. - 13.
-Grantee shall submit progress reports as required for the Act funds to Agency as stipulated under Part
+11. The final drawdown for funds must be received by Agency within thirty (30) days after the date this Contract terminates.

+12. Any funds provided to Grantee under this Contract which are unencumbered on the date this Contract terminates shall be returned to Agency; all funds provided under this Contract which are encumbered but not disbursed within sixty (60) days after this Contract terminates shall be returned to Agency.

+13. Grantee shall submit progress reports as required for the Act funds to Agency as stipulated under Part

-- IV. of the Application for Grant, Attachments, Acceptance of VAWA Special Conditions. - 14.
-If so required by Agency, Grantee shall certify to Agency that any expendable or nonexpendable personal property purchased or acquired with funds received under this Contract will be used for criminal justice purposes before title in such property may vest in Grantee.
+IV. of the Application for Grant, Attachments, Acceptance of VAWA Special Conditions.

+14. If so required by Agency, Grantee shall certify to Agency that any expendable or nonexpendable personal property purchased or acquired with funds received under this Contract will be used for criminal justice purposes before title in such property may vest in Grantee.
 Grantee shall submit a certification to Agency within thirty (30) days after the date this Contract terminates.
-If a certification is not provided by Grantee, title to any personal property purchased or acquired with funds received under this Contract shall vest in Agency and such personal property shall be delivered to the Agency in good working order upon expiration or sooner termination of this Contract. - Four Hundred Sixty dollars (\$18,460.00) are available as matching funds to provide the services under this Contract.
+If a certification is not provided by Grantee, title to any personal property purchased or acquired with funds received under this Contract shall vest in Agency and such personal property shall be delivered to the Agency in good working order upon expiration or sooner termination of this Contract.

+15. Grantee shall ensure that eighteen thousand three hundred twenty-one and 00/100 dollars (\$18,321.00) are available as matching funds to provide the services under this Contract.
 Grantee shall maintain records which clearly and accurately show the source, amount and the timing of match contributions.
 If, at the end of the Contract period, Agency determines that Grantee does not have the required matching contribution, Grantee shall return all of the federal portion of the project cost for which Grantee does not have the required match.